Real-Time Detectors for Digital and Physical Adversarial Inputs to Perception Systems: Experiments

-{\bf{Evaluation of Attacks:}} We apply the FGSM, PGD, JSMA, and CW attacks, for various attack-specific parameters on the MNIST, CIFAR10, and ImageNet test sets.
+{\bf{Evaluation of Digital Attacks:}} We apply the FGSM, PGD, JSMA, and CW attacks, for various attack-specific parameters $\epsilon$ (see Section \ref{sec:dig}) on the MNIST, CIFAR10, and ImageNet test sets.
+Note that for the PGD attack, we select $a=10\epsilon$; see \eqref{eq:pgd}.
 The accuracy of the classifier on the resulting adversarial test sets is depicted in Figure \ref{fig:accuracy}.
 Observe in this figure that as the magnitude of the perturbation increases, the accuracy of the neural network decreases.
 Moreover, observe that as the image dimensions increase, it is easier to fool the target classifier.
 The reason is that adversaries can search for adversarial inputs over larger input feature spaces.
-In Table \ref{tab:runtimeAtt}, we also report the average runtime required to generate a single adversarial image on MNIST, CIFAR10, and ImageNet using the FGSM, PGD, JSMA, and CW attacks.
+In Table \ref{tab:runtimeAtt}, we also report the average runtime required to generate a single adversarial image on MNIST, CIFAR10, and ImageNet using the FGSM, PGD, JSMA, and CW attacks and code available online by the authors.
 Observe that the most computationally-light attack is FGSM while the most computationally-expensive is JSMA.
 In fact, JSMA failed to generate an adversarial ImageNet image due to memory constraints within the attack method.
-Also, note that there is a trade-off between computationally-efficiency and effectiveness of the attack.
+Also, note that there is a trade-off between computational-efficiency and effectiveness of the attack.
 Specifically, observe in Figure \ref{fig:accuracy} that e.g., on CIFAR10, FGSM and JSMA are the most and least effective attacks, respectively.